-If you are at risk for a DVT or PE, there are ways to try to prevent it.
+If you are at risk for a DVT or PE, there are things you can do to try to prevent it.

-Some patients may need to go on a blood thinning medicine longer than their hospital stay.
+Some patients may need to stay on a blood thinning medicine after they go home.
 In this case, your doctor may prescribe a blood thinning pill that you take by mouth.
-There are multiple drugs that can be used to help thin your blood.
-You and your doctor will discuss which medicine is right for you and the information you need to know to keep safe while taking these drugs.
+There are many drugs that can be used to help thin your blood.
+You and your doctor will discuss which medicine is right for you.
+Your doctor will tell you what you need to know to keep safe while taking these drugs.

-These sleeves go over your legs or feet and fill up with air, squeezing the leg to help increase blood flow and may decrease your chance of getting a blood clot.
-These should be worn at all times when you are in bed.
-If we use a ceiling lift to help get you up to the chair, we may suggest that you wear them while you are up in your chair as well.
+These are sleeves that go over your legs or feet and fill up with air.
+They squeeze the leg to help increase blood flow and may decrease your chance of getting a blood clot.
+You should wear these at all times when you are in bed.
+If we use a ceiling lift to help get you up to the chair, we may also suggest that you wear them while you are sitting up.

 If you are able, you may also be asked to go for walks.
 You may also be asked to do exercises that help improve the blood flow in your legs while in your bed or chair.

 These tight elastic stockings are often used for leg swelling or edema.
-Sometimes your doctor may want you to wear them to help increase blood flow in your legs and they may decrease your chance of getting a blood clot.
-If you wear these you need to take them off each day to wash the skin below and to make sure no sores develop.
+Sometimes your doctor may want you to wear them to help increase blood flow in your legs.
+They may decrease your chance of getting a blood clot.
+If you wear these, you need to take them off each day to wash the skin below and to make sure you do not have any sores.

 Pain in arm or leg